kevinolega/callcentertrainingtips/_posts/2016-07-07-advantages.md

 **8. Technology**.

-I invested in an iPhone and and Android Phone and a Laptop.
+I invested in an iPhone and Android Phone and a Laptop.

 I read books, listen to podcast, download courses, YouTube guides.

 My tech is my mobile school.

-It doesn't give me a certificate, but it gives me know how.
+It doesn't give me a certificate, but it gives me know-how.

 Filipinos are retarded with technology.